 - ⇒ CATEGORY C: Patient who is, according to the back-up doctor, COVID-19 suspect but not in critical state and able to travel without medical assistance. - ⇒ CATEGORY D: Patient who, according to the back-up doctor, needs medical assistance and should not travel alone.
 Only SAR can transport. - In case of a Category C (i.e. not critical), the back-up doctor will contact the logistic department of the E&P Operator (Appendix 8) to initiate an evacuation by means of a dedicated flight (performed by the regular helicopter operator).
+When contacting the helicopter operator for a Cat.
+C flight also inform NOGEPA on the Cat.
+C flight through e-mail to michael.de.vos@nogepa.nl.
 This Category C evacuation should be carried out as soon as possible in order to avoid deterioration of the patient's condition. - In case of a Category D the back-up doctor will contact the Coastguard to initiate an evacuation by means of the SAR helicopter. - In case of two or more simultaneous Category C and/or D notifications, the back-up doctors involved shall determine the priorities.
 When back-up doctors are not able to reach agreement, the back-up doctors shall present the cases to the NOGEPA medical advisor who will then decide on priorities.